 There are some fantastic bars on the side streets off Bourbon Street that are worth a visit and where you’ll find superb jazz playing.
 ‘Happy Hour’ on these bars includes free bacon with every drink - not to be missed!

-We started our first full day with true New Orleans grub.
+We started our first full day with real New Orleans grub.
 A ‘Po' boy’ followed by a beignet with an iced coffee.
-A ‘po boy’ (‘poor boy’) is traditional sandwich from Louisiana which usually has beef or fried seafood in it.
+A ‘po boy’ (‘poor boy’) is the traditional sandwich from Louisiana which usually has beef or fried seafood in it.

 Café Du Monde has other cafés in the CBD, but being beside the Mississippi River, surrounded by beautiful buildings makes the waiting more pleasant here.

 Mac and Cheese is big here in the south, so where better to do a little sampling?
-Cochon Deli claims to have the best in the USA so we headed straight there.
-The mac and cheese was actually only a side order but every single person in the deli was eating it!
-This was the main dish for me so I had some duck sliders on the side - sliders are like mini portions of a meal so instead of having a big burger I had three mini burgers.
+Cochon Deli claims to have the best in the USA, so we headed straight there.
+The mac and cheese was only a side order, but every single person in the deli was eating it!
+This was the main dish for me, so I had some duck sliders on the side - sliders are like mini portions of a meal so instead of having a big burger I had three mini burgers.

-Cochon Deli is in the regenerated warehouse district which is full of quirky restaurants and bars along with art galleries and there is also a WW2 museum which is worth a wander round.
-Wandering around the area we discovered a number of bars offered great happy hour deals and were also full of locals, so this area is great for a pitstop if you want to be somewhere authentic which isn’t too kitsch.
+Cochon Deli is in the regenerated warehouse district which is full of quirky restaurants and bars along with art galleries, and there is also a WW2 museum which is worth a wander around.
+Exploring the area we discovered some bars offered great happy hour deals and were also full of locals, so this area is excellent for a pitstop if you want to be somewhere authentic which isn’t too kitsch.

-For our last night, we had been treated to a cooking class at Langlois in the French Quarter.
-The class was led by Chef Amy; an extremely successful southern chef who made us all relaxed and ensured we had a fantastic time.
+For our last night, we treated ourselves to a cooking class at Langlois in the French Quarter.
+The course was led by Chef Amy; a hugely successful southern chef who made us all relaxed and ensured we had a fantastic time.
 This evening was an absolute highlight in New Orleans.

 We were shown how to make potato rostis (a shredded potato cake), gumbo (a traditional Louisianan stew) and pecan praline (the ultimate NOLA dessert recipe not to be messed with) - all delicacies of this area.
 The cooking was done in a big group with everyone pitching in and then eating our results!